raycast/extensions/extensions/world-clock/README.md

 Query the current time of a region, ip or domain.

+Set aliases for your starred time zones and remember the time of people far away.

 **World Time** Query Service from [World Time API](http://worldtimeapi.org).
 The following notes are from the official website

 > WorldTimeAPI is a simple web service which returns the current local time for a given timezone as either plain-text or JSON.